upmsi-coaster/qscat-docs/docs/source/users_manual/plugin/required_inputs.rst

 Shorelines Layer
 ================

-Preparing the shoreline vectors
--------------------------------

 The first primary data required in ``QSCAT`` is the :menuselection:`Shoreline`, or roughly the boundary between land and water.
 In practice, the shoreline is not usually taken as the `waterline`, or the boundary between land and sea due to tides.
 Owing to tidal fluctuation, the shoreline can be anywhere between the low-tide line (LTL) and high-tide line (HTL).
-In many cases, high water features such as high-tide line (HTL), continuous scarps, or the vegetation line are used as shoreline proxies to minimize the effects of tides and at the same time, take into account the net effect of high-wave energy events such as storms on a coastline
+In many cases, high water features such as high-tide line (HTL), continuous scarps, or the vegetation line are used as shoreline proxies to minimize the effects of tides and at the same time, take into account the net effect of high-wave energy events such as storms on a coastline.

+Preparing the shoreline vectors
+-------------------------------

 Shoreline data can be acquired through mapping using a handheld GPS unit, or traced on topographic maps, satellite images, and aerial photographs.
 The methods for extracting the shoreline on topographic map, and satellite images are discussed in detail in the accompanying **Manual on Shoreline Change Analysis**.
 The shoreline vectors generated in this step will be the main input dataset to ``QSCAT``.